Agricultural Involution

 Agricultural Involution: The Processes of Ecological Change in Indonesia is one of the most famous of the early works of Clifford Geertz.
 Its principal thesis is that many centuries of intensifying wet-rice cultivation in Indonesia had produced greater social complexity without significant technological or political change, a process Geertz terms—"involution".
-The term has drawn significant attention in China since its introduction in China's social sciences research, making it one of the most popular buzzwords in China.
+The term, also known as Neijuan, has drawn significant attention in China since its introduction in China's social sciences research, making it one of the most popular buzzwords in China.

 Content

 Written for a particular US-funded project on the local developments and following the modernisation theory of Walt Whitman Rostow, Geertz examines in this book the agricultural system in Indonesia.
 The two dominant forms of agriculture are swidden and sawah.
 Swidden is also known as slash and burn and sawah involves irrigated rice paddies.
 The geographical location of these different types is important.
-Sawah is the dominant form in both Java and Bali where nearly three quarters of Indonesia's population live, and swidden more common in the less central regions.
+Sawah is the dominant form in both Java and Bali where nearly three-quarters of Indonesia's population live, and swidden more common in the less central regions.